Asymmetries of Service: Interdependence and Synchronicity: Analyzing and Decomposing the Hawkes Cluster Stochastic Model

 \begin{proposition} For any $\eta \geq 0$, the mean service duration $\E{\tau}$ is bounded above and below by

 where $\E{\bar \tau^\mathsf{1}}, \E{\bar \tau^\mathsf{2}} > 0$ are the mean durations under $\mathsf{1}$-paced and $\mathsf{2}$-paced asynchrony, respectively. \end{proposition}

 Recalling our interpretation that $\bar \tau^\mathsf{1}$ and $\bar \tau^\mathsf{2}$ are the durations of service if Sides $\mathsf{2}$ and $\mathsf{1}$ are respectively instantaneous, we can then extend this intuition to the bounds in Proposition~\ref{boundProp}.
 Through this lens, we can see that the lower bound represents an idealized form of \emph{simultaneous} work, and the upper bound is similarly a simplified form of \emph{successive} work.
-That is, the lower bound implies that the true mean duration is as least as long as the duration needed for Side $\mathsf{1}$ to complete all their tasks, $\E{\bar \tau^\mathsf{1}}$, and also at least as long as the duration needed for Side $\mathsf{2}$ to do all their tasks, $\E{\bar \tau^\mathsf{2}}/\eta$ (where the normalization by $\eta$ adjusts the Side $\mathsf{2}$ pace of $\bar \tau^\mathsf{2}$ to match that in $\tau$).
+That is, the lower bound implies that the true mean duration is as least as long as the duration needed for Side $\mathsf{1}$ to complete all their tasks, $\E{\bar \tau^\mathsf{1}}$, and also at least as long as the duration needed for Side $\mathsf{2}$ to do all their tasks, $\E{\bar \tau^\mathsf{2}}/\eta$ (where the normalization by $\eta$ adjusts the Side $\mathsf{2}$ pace in $\bar \tau^\mathsf{2}$ to match that in $\tau$).
 Analogously, the upper bound is then the sum of these two, which is as if one side does all their tasks first and then the other does all their tasks after.

-Like the telephone diagrams show in Figures~\ref{telephoneFig} and~\ref{fig:convAll}, reality is somewhere between these extremes.
+As is shown in the telephone wire diagrams in Figures~\ref{telephoneFig} and~\ref{fig:convAll}, reality is somewhere between these extremes.
 Unlike the upper bound, there is some overlap among successive triangles, but, unlike the lower bound, there is also some waiting incurred in the back-and-forth between sides.
 From that perspective, the idea underlying Proposition~\ref{boundProp}'s bounds can be thought of as rearranging the triangles in the telephone wire diagram, or, analogously, switching the hidden parking function spines of the clusters through step (ii) of Definition~\ref{pfcDef}.
 However, as $\eta$ approaches the limiting asynchrony established by Theorem~\ref{convThm}, the pace is dictated by a spine corresponding to only one side: one can see that the upper and lower bounds in~\eqref{boundPropEq} coincide as $\eta \to 0$ and as $\eta \to \infty$.